sergeyradov/element/packages/element/docs/1.0/api/Locators.md

 # `Locator`

 A Locator represents an object used to locate elements on the page.
-It is usually constructed using the helper methods of &lt;[By]>.
+It is usually constructed using the helper methods of [By][].
-An &lt;[ElementHandle]> can also be used as a Locator which finds itself.
+An [ElementHandle][] can also be used as a Locator which finds itself.